Where the wild (*and infected) things are

 You might be tempted to think that water accumulating in plants and trees and dead palms is created equal.
 But not to the frogs, friends.
 Not to the frogs.

-A brief backgound: Allobates femoralis is a small poison frog that can’t climb for shit.
+A brief backgound: Allobates femoralis is a small poison frog that can’t climb at all; poor little-ground laden creatures (note: they are fast as hell terrestrially and it is an art to catch them).
 They are great parents, where fathers will dutifully carry their babies to small pools of water throughout the jungle.
-Osteocephalus oophagus is an arboreal froggo, which means that they chill in the trees pretty much their whole lives.
+Osteocephalus oophagus is an arboreal frog, which means that they chill in the trees pretty much their whole lives.
 These guys are a bit different from the poison frogs: they deposit their eggs in small pools (into which the tadpoles then hatch)– then mamas will come and feed their babies unfertilized eggs as a nutritious snack throughout tadpole development!

 Dendrobates tinctorius is a little amphibious spider money with amazing parenting skills and is just overall just the best creature out there.
 Their tadpoles are aggressive cannibals and survive an amazing range of chemical properties.